 It takes time for your body to build protection after any vaccination.
 People are considered fully vaccinated two weeks after their second shot of the Pfizer-BioNtech or Moderna COVID-19 vaccine, or two weeks after the single-dose Johnson & Johnson/Janssen COVID-19 vaccine.
 You should keep using all the tools available to protect yourself and others until you are fully vaccinated.

 It is highly recommended that you receive both doses of the Moderna or Pfizer-BioNTech COVID-19 vaccine at the same vaccination site.
 Your second dose will automatically be allocated to the vaccination site where you received your first dose.
-If you are unable to receive your second dose at the original site due to extenuating circumstances and are eligible to receive the vaccine at the SHS vaccination site, please contact us via our Contact Form.
+If you are unable to receive your second dose at the original site due to extenuating circumstances and are eligible to receive the vaccine at the SHS vaccination site, please call Patient Services at (979) 458-8310.

 According to the CDC, there are a number of ways you can help slow the spread of COVID-19:

-Individuals should bring their TAMU ID, health insurance information, and vaccination forms (listed under “COVID Vaccination Forms”) to their appointment.
-To expedite your appointment, you are encouraged to bring a completed copy of the vaccination forms to your appointment and upload your insurance information to the Patient Portal in advance.
+Individuals should bring their TAMU ID, health insurance information, and vaccination form (listed under “COVID Vaccination Forms”) to their appointment.
+To expedite your appointment, you are encouraged to bring a completed copy of the vaccination form to your appointment and upload your insurance information to the Patient Portal in advance.

 No – after you receive your first dose at the SHS vaccination site, staff members will schedule a day/time for your second dose based on the recommended time frame between the two doses and your personal schedule.
 If you are unsure regarding the details of your second appointment, please visit the Patient Portal and view the Appointments tab.
 Your upcoming appointment will be listed there.
 Contact Patient Services at (979) 458-8310 if you need further assistance or do not see your second immunization appointment listed.